 Fellas (and ladies), I'm sure I don't need to tell you that if you've been in enough relationships one way to keep the peace is to almost always be the one to apologize.
 No matter who's right or wrong, ABA… (Always Be Apologetic).
 Now I'm not saying we should lie down and not have a voice or an opinion in our relationships, I'm simply just stating, pick your battles.

 Blame shifters are ones who have a difficult time accepting responsibilities for their own actions.
 Or find little to no fault in their doings of the relationship.
 So confronting them with negativity or trying to get them to understand their wrong doesn't work.
 I can tell you from my own past experience that nine times out of ten that just leads to a bigger fight.
 So how do you deal with this abusive sign?
-Some try therapy or reasoning, while others… the blame shifting was so immense they ended the ...more
+Some try therapy or reasoning, while others… the blame shifting was so immense they ended the relationship ...more

 Although drugs and alcohol know no gender, ethnicities, cultures, economic, or social boundaries.
 Typically it's men who are presumed as the aggressors when some form of alcohol or illegal substance is involved; over the past few years studies show that statistically women are more and more becoming the aggressors.